uripaz9/mySite/README.md

 ## Before Getting Started
-Before getting started, make sure you have node 17 or above installed, as well ass npm and Git.
+Before getting started, make sure you have node 17 or above installed, as well as npm and Git.

 ## Setup
 To set up your local environment and start coding locally, run the following CLI commands in your terminal: